dudleycraig/portfolio/README.md

 ## Overview

 15+ years full-stack.
 Clojure being preeminent.
-Previous experience spread across Java, Javascript, Typescript, PHP, C and Perl.
+Previous experience spread across Java, Javascript, Typescript, PHP, C and Perl.<br>
-Industries being fintech, media and commerce via both web and mobile.
+Industries being fintech, media and commerce via both web and mobile.<br>
 My experience is deep, across many technologies.
-My freelance bread and butter is made up of monorepo API backends and SPA/PWA frontends primarily using a Integrant, Reagent/Re-Frame, Datomic/Datascript, specs and CLI tools tying the stack together with some time savings from Clojure MCP.
+My freelance bread and butter is made up of monorepo API backends and SPA/PWA frontends primarily using a Integrant, Reagent/Re-Frame, Datomic/Datascript, specs and CLI tools tying the stack together with some time savings from Clojure MCP.<br>
-Simple is reliable.
+Simple is reliable.<br>
 I’m based in South Africa (+2 GMT) with interests in GIS, 3D Modelling and ML/AI.
 When I can drag myself away from the laptop I labour through open water swimming and trail running.

 ## Projects